 Upon the closing of this offering, there will be no shares of preferred stock outstanding.
 Our board of directors will be authorized, without further stockholder approval, to issue from time to time up to an aggregate of 5,000,000 shares of preferred stock in one or more series and to fix or alter the designations, preferences, rights and any qualifications, limitations or restrictions of the shares of each series thereof, including the dividend rights, dividend rates, conversion rights, voting rights, terms of redemption, including sinking fund provisions, redemption price or prices, liquidation preferences and the number of shares constituting any series or designation of series.
-The issuance of preferred stock could decrease the amount of earnings and assets available for distribution to holders of common stock or adversely affect the rights and powers, including voting rights, deferring or preventing a change in control of our company.
+The issuance of preferred stock could decrease the amount of earnings and assets available for distribution to holders of common stock or adversely affect the rights and powers, including voting rights, of the holders of common stock.
+Such issuance could also have the effect of delaying, deferring or preventing a change in control of our company.
 For more information, see "--Anti-Takeover Effects of Provisions of Delaware Law and Our Certificate of Incorporation and Bylaws."